Birmingham-born boxer Tommy ‘Gun’ Collins is set to return to action tonight (May 21) in Sheffield against Clayton Bricknell.

 Collins has full confidence that he will be ready and can put on an entertaining show for the fans on the night.

-His training camp has already begun at the fitness factory gym with trainer and father Dean Collins.
+For Collins, his training camp has been completed at the fitness factory gym with trainer and father Dean Collins.

 Collins will be hoping to improve his professional boxing record to 3-0 and continue his climb up the professional ranks.

-He is aiming for 3-4 bouts this year to fast track his professional experience and make up for the time he had out of the ring.
+He is aiming for three or four bouts this year, to fast track his professional experience and make up for the time he had out of the ring.

 Collins said: “I come up with a pro style and being around professional boxers and trainers has helped me transition into the pro game.

 “Obviously there is still loads to learn and that will come with experience.”